Overlay

 Can I use a gifted deposit as a first time buyer?

-• Using a gift as a house deposit is different to taking out a loan - the money is usually received without any expectation of repayment or stake in the property.
-You cannot use an unsecured repayable loan, from a bank or other financial institution, towards your mortgage deposit with NatWest.
+Using a gift as a house deposit is different to taking out a loan.
+A gifted deposit is usually received without any expectation of repayment or stake in the property.

 Joint picture frame and a piggybank